Alonso-del-Arte/chess/doc/OpeningsAndDefenses.md

 I see no disadvantage for White to immediately capture that pawn.
 But you might have other priorities at this point in the game.

+If you're playing Black, take care to give your king an out.
+Otherwise, you might suffer an embarrassing defeat along these lines:

+2. ...
+Nf6
+3. e4 g5
+4. e5 Nd5
+5. Qh5# 1-0

 #### Grob opening reclassified as Van Geet opening

 1. g4 f5